Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-GitLab.md

 Click on the "View Project Mappings" button for GitLab Data Sync.
 You need to fill out the following fields to sync correctly:

--   **External Key** -- The name of your GitLab repository.
+-   **External Key**: The name of your GitLab repository.
 In the example above, where the URL in GitLab was <https://gitlab.com/gitlab-examples/velociraptor>, you would simply enter "velociraptor" for this setting.

--   **Active** -- Set this to yes so that the Data Sync plug-in knows to synchronize with this project.
+-   **Active**: Set this to yes so that the Data Sync plug-in knows to synchronize with this project.

 ![](img/Using_Spira_with_GitLab_219.png)